levieggert/KeyboardAssistant/README.md

 end
 ```

-### Documentation

-KeyboardAssistant is broken into 3 core classes.
-KeyboardObserver, InputNavigator, and KeyboardAssistant.
-KeyboardAssistant acts as a layer on top of KeyboardObserver and InputNavigator and depends on these 2 classes.
-You can read more about these classes and their responsibilities below.

-* KeyboardObserver, as the name of this class states, has the sole responsibility of observing the device Keyboard.
-It will register keyboard notifications (willShow, didShow, willHide, didHide, didChangeFrame) and retrieve the height of the keyboard.
-Its job is to tell the observee (KeyboardAssistant) about keyboard state changes and height changes.

-* InputNavigator manages a sequence of input and is responsible for creating and handling the navigation between these inputs.
-On iOS, input can be obtained from user's by using UITextField and UITextView objects.
-This class supports both UITextField and UITextView.
-To handle navigation between these inputs, Input Navigator can be configured to use the keyboard return key, it can also use a custom accessory view that conforms to InputNavigatorAccessoryController, or you can create your own custom input accessory view of type UIView and directly call InputNavigator's navigation methods.

-- KeyboardAssistant is the main class you will be working with.
-It holds an observer (KeyboardObserver) and navigator (InputNavigator) and handles repositioning views when the keyboard height changes and when new input items are navigated to.

-### How to use KeyboardAssistant
+### How To Use KeyboardAssistant

-The KeyboardAssistant class is the main class you will be using for positioning UIViews above the device keyboard.
-Currently, this class supports one option for repositioning views above the keyboard which is utilizing a UIScrollView.
-However, if you don't wish to use a UIScrollView, you can still take advantage of using KeyboardAssistant to notify you of position changes for your own custom positioning.
-It's very easy.

-In the future I may add support for more options.
-However, my personal preference is to use a UIScrollView which I elaborate more on in structuring your UIViewController for UIScrollView positioning](#structuring-your-uiviewcontroller-for-uiscrollview-positioning).

-In this next section I will go over setting up the auto scrollview assistant.
-If you'd like to do things manually you can jump ahead to the [manual assistant](#use-manual-assistant-to-do-your-own-positioning).

-#### Use auto assistant to position a UIScrollView

-This section will describe how to build the auto scrollview assistant.
-It requires that you structure your UIViewController with a scrollview and contentview.
-Read about [structuring your UIViewController for UIScrollView positioning](#structuring-your-uiviewcontroller-for-uiscrollview-positioning).

-This example shows how to:
+There are 3 primary ways to use KeyboardAssistant.

+1. [Auto ScrollView Assistant](#auto-scrollview-assistant): Automatically positions to input items within a scrollview.
+2. [Manual ScrollView Assistant](#manual-scrollview-assistant): Provides dynamic positioning within a scrollview.
+Position to buttons, or to the next input item.
+3. [Manual Assistant](#manual-assistant): Most flexible.
+A scrollview is not required.
+Instead, you write the positioning code.

+#### Auto ScrollView Assistant

+The auto scrollview assistant will automatically position input items above the keyboard for you.
+There is minimal code required to set it up, however, you will need to structure your viewcontroller classes to use a scrollview.

+Before continuing any further, read more about how to [structure your scrollview](#structuring-your-scrollview).

+In this example we will:
 1. Create an InputNavigator with a default controller.
-You can read more about using InputNavigator [here](#how-to-use-inputnavigator).
+If you are unfamiliar with the InputNavigator than read more about it [here](#how-to-use-inputnavigator).
 2. [Add](#adding-input-items) input items to the InputNavigator.
-3. Create an auto scrollview KeyboardAssistant.
+3. Create an auto scrollview assistant.

 To get started creating the auto scrollview assistant.
-First declare a KeyboardAssistant variable in your UIViewController class.
+First declare a KeyboardAssistant variable in your controller class.
 ```swift
 import UIKit